 Tommas Trivieri

 Welcome!
-I am a Ph.D.
-Candidate in Economics at the University of Western Ontario.
+I hold a Ph.D. in Economics from the University of Western Ontario and currently work as an Associate at Analysis Group in Montreal.

 Research Interests: